kirubasankars/escat/README.md

   export ES_PASS=changeme
 ```

-To Print Indices, You can just type copule of letters in the begining of the command
+To List Indices, You can just type couple of letters in the begining of the command

 ```
 ./escat indices